togethercomputer/together-python/README.md

 ### Setting your environment variable

-The recommended way to set the API key is using [python-dotenv](https://pypi.org/project/python-dotenv/).
-Simply add `TOGETHER_API_KEY=xxxxx` to the `.env` file.
-Alternatively, you can export your environment variable via the shell as seen below:
+The recommended way to set the API key in Python is using [python-dotenv](https://pypi.org/project/python-dotenv/).
+Alternatively, you can use `os` and export your API key as an env variable:

 ```shell
 export TOGETHER_API_KEY=xxxxx